siemens/gencmpclient/doc/cmpClient-cli.md

 - **-ref** _value_

-    Reference number/value to use as senderKID; this is required if no sender name can be determined from the **-cert** or <-subject> options and is typically used when authenticating with pre-shared key (password-based MAC).
+    Reference number/string/value to use as fallback senderKID; this is required if no sender name can be determined from the **-cert** or <-subject> options and is typically used when authenticating with pre-shared key (password-based MAC).

 - **-secret** _arg_

-    Source of secret value to use for authenticating with pre-shared keys (password-based MAC).
+    Source of secret value to use for creating PBM-based protection of outgoing messages and for verifying any PBM-based protection of incoming messages.
+    PBM stands for Password-Based Message Authentication Code.
     This takes precedence over the **-cert** option.

-    For more information about the format of **arg** see the **PASS PHRASE ARGUMENTS** section in [openssl(1)](http://man.he.net/man1/openssl).
+    Currently only plain passwords are supported,
+    which should be preceded by "pass:".

 - **-cert** _filename_

-    The client's currently existing certificate.
+    The client's current certificate.
-    Unless the **-secret** option indicating PBM is given, this will be used for signature-based message protection.
     Requires for the corresponding key to be given with **-key**.
+    The subject of this certificate will be used as the "sender" field of outgoing CMP messages, while **-subjectName** may provide a fallback value.
+    When using signature-based message protection, this "protection certificate" will be included first in the extraCerts field of outgoing messages.
     For IR this can be used for authenticating a request message using an external entity certificate as defined in appendix E.7 of RFC 4210.
     For KUR this is also used as certificate to be updated if the **-oldcert**